olearydj/antisimplistic/_posts/2020-11-06-starting-fastpages.md

 ---
 toc: true
 layout: post
-description: How this site uses fastpages to build a blog from my Jupyter Notebooks and markdown documents.
+description: Notes about using fastpages to build a blog from my Jupyter Notebooks and Markdown documents.
-categories: [fastpages, blog, publication]
+categories: [fastpages, blog, publication, markdown]
-title: Built with fastpages
+title: Blogging with Fastpages
 ---
-# Introduction to fastpages
+# Introduction to Fastpages

 This site is built with [fastpages](https://github.com/fastai/fastpages), a platform for building static [Jekyll](https://jekyllrb.com/) web blogs from Jupyter Notebooks.
 Markdown and Word DOCs are also supported.